by I. Nowinsztern

 He immediately sent for several people.
 Sender the miller, who until the last day remained his right hand, became his closest crony.

-Before long there was a Judenrat in Czyzewo into which entered Shmuelke Wengocz, Yeshaya Lepak, Alter Walter and Dovid Lubelczik.
-Zebilun Grosbard was the chairman.
+Before long there was a Judenrat in Czyzewo into which entered Shmulke Wengorz, Yeshaya Lepak, Alter Walter and Dovid Lubelczik.
+Zebulun Grosbard was the chairman.

 At first, no great changes took place.
 The Jews continued to go to work and did not receive any payment.
 German soldiers again went through the houses to look for those who were hiding.
 Those caught were subjected to various suffering.

 It dragged out like this for the entire summer until the building of the railroad was finished.
 However, the capturing of [people for work], which was a daily phenomenon, did not end with it.
 There could be no talk of earning a livelihood.
 No Jew dared to open his shop.
 Only the Polish shops were open.